mbernste/mbernste.github.io/_posts/2020-05-11-measure_theory_post_3.md

  $$E(X) := \int_{\Omega} X \ dP$$

-This may look pretty strange -- nothing like the Reimann integral that is usually taught in introductory calculus classes.
+This may look pretty strange -- nothing like the Riemann integral that is usually taught in introductory calculus classes.
 Let's dig in.

 Intuition behind Lebesgue integration
 ---------